-- Level 1: Quoted market prices in an active market (that are unadjusted) for identical assets or liabilities - Level 2: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable
+Level 1: Quoted market prices in an active market (that are unadjusted) for identical assets or liabilities

+Level 2: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

+Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable

-At the reporting date the fair value of derivative financial instrument represented a derivative hedge receivable of \$679,000 (2018: \$1,453,000).
+At the reporting date the fair value of derivative financial instruments represented a derivative hedge payable of \$5,371,000 (2019: receivable of \$679,000).
 All foreign currency forward contracts were measured at fair value using the Level 2 method.
 Unless otherwise stated, the carrying amounts of financial instruments reflect their fair value.